 WINTER: A simple soup will pair very well with a ham and cheese crêpe or two.
 The vegan ginger carrot soup would be a great addition to your meal.
-The rosemary leek soup or even the butternut squash soup are super nice side dishes.
+The rosemary leek soup or even the butternut squash soup is super nice side dishes.

 SUMMER: You could go as simple as a green salad, easy peasy.
 I love this roasted vegetables salad with pesto dressing.
 Also, we do this kale salad on repeat all year round, my kids know how to prepare it now.

-Another weakness, summer version this time is my Mediterranean chickpea salad, this will be more filling but for the bigger eaters of your house, it will be perfect.
+Another weakness, the summer version this time is my Mediterranean chickpea salad, this will be more filling but for the bigger eaters of your house, it will be perfect.